kokchun/Deep-learning-AI21/README.md

 # Deep learning - AI21

-Deep learning course

-## UNDER CONSTRUCTION

-This is a course with focus of learning concepts in deep learning using primarily **TensorFlow**, but other tools will also be used.
+This is a course with focus of learning concepts in deep learning both theory and practice using primarily **Keras** in TensorFlow, but other tools will also be used.
 This course will build upon prior skills in:

 - pandas
 - machine learning